Visa Free Agreement

 Please contact Mira Travels for buying tickets.

 Myanmar has many navigable waterways and river boats providing one of most important and cheaper ways of transporting people and cargo.

 The Inland Water Transport Board is a major operator with a huge fleet of double and triple-decker boats making regular runs to river ports.

 There are also private operators providing some regular services, with more leisurely trips provided mostly between Mandalay and Bagan and other destinations along the Ayeyawady and Chindwin Rivers.

-There are many good public and private hospitals in major cities like Yangon, Mandalay and Nay Pyi Taw.
+There are many good public and private hospitals in major cities like Yangon, Mandalay, Nay Pyi Taw and Taunggyi.
 In other cities and towns, there are also public and private medical facilities but treatment capability is limited.
 In case of serious injury, it is always advisable to go to hospitals in major cities.

 In case of any medical emergency, please contact Mira Travels as soon as possible.
 With a strong network of local and international medical providers, Mira Travels will organize medical assistance and evacuation.

 There are pharmacies in all major cities but visitors with a pre-existing condition are advised to bring their own medication.